gabtoub/getMerakiEventCount/README.md

 ## How to Use :

-- -k / --key : provide API key - optional
+- -k / --key : provide API key - optional (or set in environment variable meraki_apikey)
 - -o / --org : set an organization ID - optional
 - -n / --net : set a network ID - optional
 - -s / --span : set the time span (in days) - optional